elabftw/elabdoc/doc/faq.rst

 Requirements for the clients (users)
 ------------------------------------

-- Any operating system with any browser (recent version), except Safari (might have issues) or Internet Explorer (will have issues).
+- Any operating system with either Firefox, or Chrome based browser (Chrome, Chromium, Edge, Brave, Opera).
+Safari is known to cause issues and is not officially supported.
+Internet Explorer is not supported.
+- An internet connection.

 What about data retention/traceability
 ======================================